Transportation in Texas: Airports

 The Dallas–Fort Worth International Airport (DFW), located nearly equidistant from downtown Dallas and downtown Fort Worth, is the largest airport in the state, the second largest in the United States, and fourth largest in the world.
 The airport is the headquarters for American Airlines.

 Texas's second-largest air facility is Houston's George Bush Intercontinental Airport (IAH).
 The airport is the tenth-busiest in the United States for total passengers, and nineteenth-busiest worldwide.
 The airport is the largest hub for United Airlines, with over 600 daily departures.
 A long list of cities within Texas, as well as international destinations, are served directly from this airport.
 With 30 destinations in Mexico, IAH offers service to more Mexican destinations than any other U.S. airports.
 IAH currently ranks second among U.S. airports with scheduled non-stop domestic and international service (221 destinations), trailing only Atlanta Hartsfield with 250 destinations.

-Southwest Airlines, the largest domestic carrier in the United States began its operations at Dallas Love Field. and is still headquartered in Dallas, Texas.
-It is the largest airline in the United States by number of passengers carried domestically per year and the second largest airline on the planet by number of passengers carried.
+Southwest Airlines, the largest domestic carrier in the United States began its operations at Dallas Love Field and is still headquartered in Dallas, Texas.
+It is the largest airline in the United States by number of passengers carried domestically per year and the fourth largest airline in the world by number of passengers carried.

-Some of the other airports that are served by airlines include Dallas Love Field, Houston Hobby Airport, San Antonio International Airport, Austin-Bergstrom International Airport, El Paso International Airport, Lubbock International Airport, Midland International Airport, Brownsville/South Padre Island International Airport, and Valley International Airport in Harlingen, TX.
+Some of the other airports that are served by airlines include Dallas Love Field, Houston Hobby Airport, San Antonio International Airport, Austin-Bergstrom International Airport, El Paso International Airport, Lubbock Preston Smith International Airport, Rick Husband Amarillo International Airport, Midland International Airport, Brownsville/South Padre Island International Airport, and Valley International Airport in Harlingen, TX.

 Railroads

 Part of the state's cowboy legends are based on cattle drives where livestock was herded from Texas to railroads in Kansas.
 The first railroad in Texas completed in 1872, the Missouri-Kansas-Texas Railroad, diminished the need for these drives.
 The desire for the benefits of railroads was so strong that Dallasites paid $5,000 for the Houston and Central Texas Railroad to shift its route through its location, rather than Corsicana as planned.
 Since 1911, Texas has led the nation in railroad length.
 Texas railway mileage peaked in 1932 at 17078 mi, but since has dwindled to 14006 mi in 2000.
-The state's oldest regulatory agency, the Railroad Commission of Texas, originally regulated the railroads, but in 2005, the state transferred to these duties to TxDOT.
+The state's oldest regulatory agency, the Railroad Commission of Texas, originally regulated the railroads, but in 2005, the state transferred these duties to TxDOT.